m-jahn/WeightedTreemaps/vignettes/README.md

 validity of the supplied coordinates is not checked, so all responsibility lies with the user (\!).
-The R session might even crash (due to C++ dependency) if a shape is supplied that is too irregular or edgy,a nd the tesselation becomes infeasible.
+The R session might even crash (due to C++ dependency) if a shape is supplied that is too irregular or edgy, and the tesselation becomes unfeasible.
 Here are some stable examples.

 ``` r